Some people can create fantastic images, but can’t draw anything.

 That’s right Visual Effects, Animation, 3D Modelling, Compositing and Lighting all have areas that focus on the technical side of things, and often a good grasp of programming basics, mathematics or even theatrical acting can be just as useful.

 We asked Greg, our mentor of Visual Effects and an artist with experience at Bioware and Ubisoft his thoughts about the link between VFX and hard drawing skills.
 See his full response in the video below.

-A 3D Modeller gives the character it's skin and texture making it look more realistic.
-With Compositing and Lighting, you build finished film shot sequences, render shadows on objects and add the finishing touches to film and game.
+A 3D Modeler gives the character it's skin and texture making it look more realistic.
+As a VFX compositor, you build finished film shot sequences, render shadows on objects and add the finishing touches to film and games.

 So you’re asking yourself, what do I need to know in order to get started down this career path?

-Patience, persistence, and attention to detail are all skills you need to practice while in this type of career, as well as a willingness to learn.
+Patience, persistence, and attention to detail are all skills you need to practice while in this type of career, as well as a willingness to learn animation.